redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ###### Implement tests

-We strongly recommend to implement tests for your fetcher.
-It's generaly a good practice and it will help you to avoid silly bugs in your code.
+We strongly recommend implementing tests for your fetcher.
+It's generally a good practice and it will help you to avoid silly bugs in your code.
 You can find examples of tests for other fetchers in the [test/fetchers](../test/fetchers) folder.

 ##### Manifest(s)